mertzjames/slack-mcp-go/README.md

 2.  **Configure your MCP client:**

     Add the server to your MCP client's configuration file.

+    #### Generic MCP Client

-Here is an example configuration:
+    Here is an example configuration for a generic MCP client:

     ```json
     {